mrc-ide/msc-istda-2019/syllabus/istda-syllabus_msc-2019.md

 There are four required and one optional classroom components for the ISTDA coures:

 * __Tutorial Review__ sessions will be _Monday mornings 10:00 to 11:00_ in room G64, Bannister Lecture Theatre, or Rothschild Lecture Theatre (see timetable).
-  * Dr. Jeff Eaton and TBC
+  * Dr. Jeff Eaton, Dr. Fred Piel, Dr. David Muller
 * __Lectures__ will be _Monday mornings 11:15 to 12:15_ in room G64, Bannister Lecture Theatre, or Rothschild Lecture Theatre (see timetable).
-  * Dr. Jeffrey Eaton and TBC
+  * Dr. Jeffrey Eaton, Dr. Fred Piel, Dr. David Muller
 * __Applied Statistics Lab__ sessions will be be on _Monday afternoons from 14:00 to 15:30_ in the MSc Room (MSc Epi) or G64 (MSc HDA).
-  * Dr. Raha Pazoki
+  * Dr. Raha Pazoki, Oliver Eales, Katherine Davis (MSc Room)
-  * Dr. Deborah Schneider-Luftman
+  * Dr. Deborah Schneider-Luftman, Dr. Matthew Thomas, Sumali Bajaj (G64)
 * __R Statistical Computing__ sessions will be on _Wednesday mornings from 9:30 to 11:00_ in room G64.
   * Dr. Juliette Unwin
 * Optional __Advanced Math Refresher__ sessions will be _Wednesday afternoons from 13:30 to 15:30_ in the MSc Room.
-  * Dr. James Truscott, Dr. Barbara Bodinier
+  * Dr. James Truscott, Dr. Alice Ledda, Barbara Bodinier, Dr. Gianluca Campanella

 #### Lectures